Ace-FT/ace-ft/readme.md

 ### DataProtector
 Lauched with iExec v8, DataProtector is one of the new iExec dev tools.
 Implementing iExec dataProtector enables to simplify the whole workflow.

-After implementation of DataProtector, no more need to The step 2 of the File Transfer process is simplified by the grantAccess fonction.
+The step 2 of the File Transfer process is simplified by the grantAccess fonction.
 When the sender calls grantAccess he deploys a dataset order on the marketplace.
 The following arguments of the dataset grantAccess will be used to define the governance rules:

 | Argument | Description |